hlin0023/phishing-detectionML/README.md

   - word2vec (gensim)
   - scipy

-> ⚠️ Note: You may need to download the dataset manually from the [UCI Repository](https://archive.ics.uci.edu/dataset/967/phiusiil+phishing+url+dataset) and adjust the file path in `a2.ipynb`.
+> ⚠️ Note: You may need to download the dataset manually from the [UCI Repository](https://archive.ics.uci.edu/dataset/967/phiusiil+phishing+url+dataset) and adjust the file path in `phishing detection ML.ipynb`.

 ## ⚙️ Project Structure